CUBRID/cubrid-manual/en/sql/jsp.rst

     loadjava [option] database-name java-class-file

-*   *database-name*: The name of the database where the Java file is to be loaded.
+*   *database-name*: The name of the database where the Java file to be loaded.
 *   *java-class-file*: The name of the Java class or jar file to be loaded.
 *   [*option*]